-There are two main ways to propagate jade plant: using the cuttings, and using the leaves.
+There are two main ways to propagate jade plants: using the cuttings and using the leaves.

 Propagating Jade plants with cuttings essentially means using the stems cuttings.
 And the other way as its name indicates means using the leaves cuttings.
 Of course, both methods will work.

 However, there is a difference between the two; leaf cuttings are easier to work with than stem cuttings, but if you try them both you will notice that the leaf cuttings will take much longer to grow.